“Every word of God is pure: he is a shield unto them that put their trust in him.” (Proverbs 30:5)

-This surely tells us that the human writer of Scripture (that is, Moses or David or John or whoever), with all his human proneness to mistakes or other inadequacies, was so controlled by the Holy Spirit that whatever he actually wrote had been purged of any such deficiencies.
-Thus his final written text had been made perfectly "pure," free from any defects.
-This control applies to "every word," so that we can legitimately refer to the Scriptures as verbally inspired and inerrant throughout.
+This surely tells us that the human writer of Scripture (that is, Moses or David or John or whomever), with all his human proneness to mistakes or other inadequacies, was so controlled by the Holy Spirit that whatever he actually wrote had been purged of any such deficiencies.
+Thus, his final written text had been made perfectly “pure,” free from any defects.
+This control applies to “every word” so that we can legitimately refer to the Scriptures as verbally inspired and inerrant throughout.

 As the apostle Paul stressed, our spiritual armor in the battle against evil is “the shield of faith” and “the sword of the Spirit, which is the word of God” (Ephesians 6:16-17).
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, and Dr. John Morris to strengthen and encourage you in your Christian faith.